aplosdev/docs/pages/index.md

 home: true
 ---

-**Aplós** is a sleek, contemporary, and purposefully designed Vitepress theme & template.
+**Aplós** is a sleek, contemporary, and purposefully designed VitePress theme & template.
 It provides a straightforward solution for creating a quick web page, offering essential features for comfortable writing while maintaining a sense of simplicity.

-- Lightweight and minimalistic, using Vitepress.
+- Lightweight and minimalistic, using VitePress.
 - Elegantly styled with a primary color theme for a visually pleasing experience.
 - Mobile-friendly design with support for dark mode.
 - Optimized for social media sharing with meta cards.